cledic/STM32F7/README.md

 # STM32F7 Projects...

-This repository collect the projects I expose on Youtube, based on STM32F7-Discovery Board.
+This repository collect the projects that I published on Youtube, based on STM32F7-Discovery Board.

 You can see the video here: